kiml42/SpaceCombatSimulation/README.md

 TODO:
     Priority:
         Instasiate hit effect once per beam and move it to hit location and turn it on and off as needed.
+        Modularise evolution controllers
+            Module list script - can be storred as a prefab they all reference instead of on the controller itself.
+            Ship config script
+            File config script
+            Mutation config script
+            Generation config script
         Fighters - using engines as weapons/using guns/both.
         Some way for turrets to account for their own turn rates.
         Use torquers(including engines) to halt rotation (instead of relying on angular drag hack).